Why Midwest Military & Veterans Law?

 In most instances, Mr. Schenk is able to represent clients located all over the world.
 If you are anywhere stateside or overseas, do not hesitate to call or email.

-Mr. Schenk has devoted over twelve years of his life to helping current and former military members of all branches reach their legal goals.
+Mr. Schenk has devoted over fourteen years of his life to helping current and former military members of all branches reach their legal goals.
 He has worked on numerous cases, in nearly every topic area, at every level.
 His unique distinction as an expert in the nuanced field of judicial review of military decisions gives his clients a unique advantage.

 Here’s why: most likely, your case will end up before the board for correction of military records (BCMRs)—the highest level of administrative appeal for military personnel matters.
 Each service has such a board and each board has broad statutory authority to correct "errors or injustices" in your records.
 BCMR decisions are subject to judicial review in federal court and are largely controlled by federal court case law.
 In many instances, success at the BCMR level hinges on how well your attorney leverages federal precedent.